Pay just $7.50 for postage

 After rising, remove the parchment paper and cover the pan with aluminum foil.
 Turn oven up to 350º F (static) or 325º F (convection).

-8- Remove from the oven to cool for 5 minutes, then turn upside-down on a plate for another 5 minutes.
+8- Remove from the oven to cool for 5 minutes, then pull up on the parchment and turn upside-down on a plate for another 5 minutes.
 The rolls will drop onto the plate and the pan can be removed.
-Scrape any toppings out from the pan and onto the rolls if they don’t come out with the rolls.
+Scrape any toppings out from the parchment and onto the rolls if they don’t come out with the rolls.

 7- Lay each roll on top of the toppings in the crock pot, spiral-side down.
 Cover with the lid and let the rolls rise on the low setting for 30 minutes or cover and set in the fridge overnight, remove to come to room temperature then rise before baking.

 After rising, turn to high setting and bake for 2 – 2 1/2 hours, or until a toothpick inserted into the rolls comes out clean.
 Crockpots vary significantly — one I used took 2 hours; another took 6!
 If your crockpot high temperature is in the 212° F range, it will take more like 6 hours to cook through.
 (Although it’s a long wait, the good news is that it smells amazing and it is hard to overcook them inside the crock pot!)